So, how did everything start?

 But about 300 000 years later, the Universe has cooled enough (to some 3000°C) to allow protons to capture electrons, and form neutral hydrogen atoms (in a phenomenon called 'recombination' or 'decoupling').

 The Universe is about 1000 times smaller than its present size.
-Light can propagate without hindrance: the Universe suddenly becomes transparent.
+Light can travel without hindrance: the Universe becomes transparent.
 The Cosmic Microwave Background radiation that we detect today is that 'first light'.

-The matter is now cool and luminous.
-Initial 'clots' of matter start to grow by gravitational attraction.
-This process is still unknown, but involves both the matter that we can see ('baryons') and so-called 'Dark Matter'.
+The matter is now cool.
+Initial clumps of matter start to grow by gravitational attraction.
+Scientists think that this process involves both the matter that we can see ('baryons') and so-called dark matter.

-The first stars produce lots of ultraviolet radiation which ionises most of the neutral hydrogen (that is, liberating the electrons from the protons), thereby ending the so-called ‘Dark age’ of the Universe.
+The first stars produce lots of ultraviolet radiation which gradually ionises the neutral hydrogen (that is, liberating the electrons from the protons).
+This ends the dark ages and mark the transition to the reionisation era.

-About 5000 million years ago, our Sun was formed from the collapse of a cloud of dust and gas, producing a very average- looking star.
+About 5 billion years ago, our Sun was formed from the collapse of a cloud of dust and gas, producing a very average- looking star.

-The remnants from the formation of the Sun, swirling in a disk around our infant star, gradually coalesce into the planets that form part of our Solar System.
-4500 million years ago, the Earth and the inner planets form with rocky mantles and molten interiors, while more distant planets become gaseous giants.
+The remnants from the formation of the Sun, swirling in a disk around our infant star, gradually coalesced into the planets that form part of our Solar System.
+4500 million years ago, Earth and the inner planets formed with rocky mantles and molten interiors, while more distant planets become gaseous giants.

 Around 700 million years later, life begins on Earth.
 The oldest fossils of living organisms (bacteria) found on Earth are 3800 million years old.